dansman805/gm0/source/docs/hardware-basics/kit-and-hardware-guide/custom.rst

-Custom
+custom
 ======

-Many teams elect to ignore kits entirely and instead make their own mechanisms completely from scratch.
-While this allows for nearly unlimited design freedom, keep in mind *full* Custom has many caveats and drawbacks.
-A full CAD model is required for a custom robot, as well as machining capability.
-Custom robots are not suitable for a new team.
+many t-teams ewect to i-ignowe kits entiwewy and instead m-make theiw own mechanisms compwetewy f-fwom scwatch. >w< whiwe this a-awwows fow nyeawwy unwimited design fweedom, UwU keep i-in mind *fuww* custom has many c-caveats and dwawbacks. rawr x3 a-a fuww c-cad modew is wequiwed fow a custom wobot, >w< as weww as machining capabiwity. -.- custom wobots awe nyot s-suitabwe fow a new team. ( ͡o ω ͡o )

-However, forgoing a full custom robot opens up many opportunities.
-Many teams choose to create a robot that is a mix of kit parts and custom parts.
-Our recommendation is to use kit parts as the backbone of the robot, and custom fabricate any additional parts necessary, instead of the other way around.
-That way, you can rely on the strength and durability of the kit while retaining the ability to customize small pieces and mechanisms to your advantage.
+howevew, òωó fowgoing a fuww custom wobot opens up many o-oppowtunities.
+OwO many t-teams choose to cweate a wobot t-that is a mix of kit pawts and custom pawts. o.O ouw wecommendation i-is to use kit pawts as the backbone o-of the wobot, -.- a-and custom f-fabwicate any additionaw p-pawts nyecessawy, rawr x3 instead o-of the othew way awound. ( ͡o ω ͡o ) that way, you can wewy o-on the stwength a-and duwabiwity o-of the kit whiwe wetaining the abiwity to customize smow pieces a-and mechanisms to youw advantage. (⑅˘꒳˘)

-In discussing custom options for teams, the two primary categories are as follows:
+i-in discussing custom options fow teams, σωσ the two pwimawy categowies awe as fowwows:

 .. toctree::
    :maxdepth: 1